Investment funds for startups

 Equity crowdfunding platforms in Spain

-The equity crowdfunding platforms They allow small investors to participate in startups with contributions from 500 euros, democratizing private investment.
+The equity crowdfunding platforms they allow small investors to participate in startups with contributions from 500 euros, democratizing private investment.

 Examples such as Dozen Investments, SEGO Venture, Startupxplore or Crowdcube facilitate access to selected opportunities and foster a more inclusive investment ecosystem.